ritamsarmah/newsbetter/README.md

 # Newsbetter

-A simple library for generating and sending personalized newsletters using [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) templates.
+A simple library for generating and sending personalized newsletters (or other mass emails) using [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) templates.

 ## Getting Started